How to keep your viewers watching your video

 Can we break your video content into smaller, more easily digestible lengths?

 Where is your audience watching your video?

 Is it a branding video for your home page to introduce how you’re different from your competitors?
-Keep the length short and strong.

 Is it a video for your product page to sell all benefits of that special piece of equipment?